-Americans tend to say that the earliest a person should say this to their partner is when they have been dating for one to three months (19%), or maybe even longer, four to six months (18%).
-Fewer think that the earliest appropriate time to say is seven to nine months in (6%) or 10 to 12 months into the relationship (7%).
+Americans tend to agree that the earliest a person should say they are in a relationship is after one to three months of dating (19%), or even four to six months (18%).
+Fewer people think that the earliest appropriate time to say it is seven to nine months in (6%) or 10 to 12 months into the relationship (7%).
 The halfway point between casual dating and serious relationships is usually a gray area of dating exclusively.
 This is a good time to find out if your partner is right for you.

 As you talk about what you want out of the relationship, a future topic may come up.
 It's natural and healthy to think about a possible future with that person with whom you want to be boyfriend or girlfriend.
 You're taking the relationship from a casual date to a more serious one, and there's a reason for that.
 You may think that you can see yourself in a long-term relationship with this person.